-Many new models of motorcycles from Kawasaki now (finally!) come pre-setup for accepting a “bolt-on” charger.
-While installing a USB Charger (or 12v port) isn’t all that complicated of an install on any motorcycle, it can be hard to locate a suitable location (including fairing cutting), as well as finding a switched 12v wire (which turns off when the vehicle is off) with sufficient current capability.
-Kawasaki now takes care of the electrical and location part of the equation for us.
-The only thing left is to install the thing, so let’s do it!
+Many new models of motorcycles from Kawasaki now (finally!) come prewired for a “bolt-on” motorcycle USB charger!
+While installing a USB Charger (or 12v port) isn’t all that complicated of an install on any motorcycle, it can be hard to locate a suitable location, as well as finding a switched 12v wire with sufficient current capability.
+Thankfully, Kawasaki now takes care of the electrical and location part of the equation for us!
+The only thing left is to install the charger, so let’s do it!

 Difficulty: 2 out of 5

 Time: 2 Hours

 Fitment – Which bikes does this DIY apply to